Support at Home

 Clinical services are covered in full by your home care funding, but Independence & Daily Living services will require some co-payment, depending on whether you are a full pensioner, part pensioner or self-funded retiree.

-Most people will need to pay towards the cost of home care under Support At Home
+Most people will need to pay towards the cost of home care under Support at Home

 However, the rules are different depending on whether you are: